JobJPJoseph/Memory-Puzzle/README-GameBoard.md

 # Game Board

 ## Tasks
-    1. We need to inport the Screen class.
+    1. We need to import the Screen class.
         * We need to fill the Screen grid

     2. Create a method called `generateHashTable`